 Luxury • History • Cornwall

 Nestled on the edge of Bodmin Moor, you’ll discover a place full of intrigue, wonder and mystery.
-Built during the reign of King George III in 1779 as part of the Prison Reform, Bodmin Jail was a milestone in prison design.
-With individual cells, segregated male and female areas, and hot water, it began to form the new ideal for prisons throughout England.
+Built during the reign of King George III in 1779, Bodmin Jail was a milestone in prison design.
+With individual cells, segregated male and female areas, and hot water, it formed the new ideal for prisons throughout England.

 After thousands of people had passed through its doors, the jail was finally closed in 1927.
 Now nearly 100 years later, we’ve injected new life into this historic landmark.
 You will no longer find a dilapidated, derelict old building, but instead you will be in awe of the creative, contemporary design that weaves the past and present together.
 After 100 years of neglect, the Bodmin Jail is ready for new stories, cherished memories and unlimited possibilities.
 Come and see it for yourself!